C.S.D. Municipal: 1970s: First international success

 In 1973, Uruguayan coach Rubén Amorín arrived at Municipal.
 He managed a group of players that included defender Alberto López Oliva, midfielders Benjamín Monterroso and José Emilio "Pepe" Mitrovich, and forward Julio César Anderson.
-Anderson would become the club's highest ever goalscorer, and help lead the team to its era of greatest glory.
-Municipal won league championships in both 1973 and 1974 (their first-ever repeat titles).
-In 1974, the same year that they were marching to a dominant repeat championship, they also became the first Guatemalan club to win the CONCACAF Champions' Cup.
+Anderson would become the club's highest-ever goalscorer, and help lead the team to its era of greatest glory.
+Municipal won league championships in both 1973 and 1974 (their first repeat titles).
+In 1974, the same year they were marching to a dominant repeat championship, they became the first Guatemalan club to win the CONCACAF Champions' Cup.
 The Rojos then went on to play the Copa Interamericana against Argentina's "red team", Independiente.

 The first leg was played in Guatemala on November 24, 1974, and Independiente won, 1-0.
 However, Municipal surprised the continent by winning 1-0 in Argentina two days later.
 The hero was Argentine-born José Emilio "Pepe" Mitrovich in the second half.
 With both teams equal in points and goal difference, the match went to extra time.
 No further goals were scored, and the match went into penalty kicks.
 Misses by Julio César "Morocho" Anderson and Benjamín "Mincho" Monterroso allowed Independiente to prevail, 4-2, but Municipal had earned continental respect.